-After scores of hours of (mostly online) searching we (Psalterium Foundation) located almost all of the office (Magnificat antiphon for the first vespers, full matins – invitatorium, 9 antiphons and 9 responds – and full lauds, but, only text of the Magnificat of the second vespers) of St. Gengulphus in an early/mid 13th century manuscript.
+After scores of hours of (mostly online) searching we (Psalterium Foundation) located almost all of the office and music (Magnificat antiphon for the first vespers, full matins – invitatorium, 9 antiphons and 9 responds – and full lauds, but, only text of the Magnificat of the second vespers) of St. Gengulphus in a late C13th/mid C14th manuscript.
 Thus, only the music (not the text!) was missing for the second vespers.
-Still looking for the music for this text – possibly in a later manuscript!

-An early hymn for Gengulphus was also found in an 11th century manuscript – text only, still (early 2020) searching for appropriate music for this hymn.
+An early hymn for Gengulphus was also found in an 11th century manuscript – text only.
+We have slightly adapted a presently known hymn tune to fit the text.
 The hymn proved more difficult than finding the office material, but we did locate it in Monumenta Germaniae Historica in the earliest vita reproduced of Gangulphus (in Latin) by the renowned 20th century German historian of the Merovingian period – Wilhelm Levison – on the life of St Gengulphus.
 Levinson consulted over 60 medieval manuscripts for this article.

-In a footnote Levison notes the text of the hymn and refers to an 11th century manuscript in Berlin as the source – but we still have to confirm this in the referred-to manuscript itself for 100% certainty.
-The manuscript is not online.
+In a footnote in this article Levison notes the text of the hymn and refers to an 11th century manuscript in Berlin as the source – but we still have to confirm this in the referred-to manuscript itself for 100% certainty.
+This manuscript is not online.

-Present planning is to record the office music in the church in Malay (southern Burgundy) in a week long recording session in May 2021.
+We have recorded (May 2022) the office music in the church in Malay (southern Burgundy) in a week long recording session (May 1-7).
 This is the same location as used for the Psalterium Project completed in May 2018.
 A magnificent location for a recording of this music.
-Presentation of the Gengulphus project is tentatively scheduled for late 2021.
+Presentation of the Gengulphus project is tentatively scheduled for first half of 2023.

 We plan to publish a pdf of our restoration into more familiar square-note neume notation in due course.
 Below the first two relevant pages in Metz 461.
 See next page for all the Metz 0461 manuscript pages for the St Gengulphus office.